danomation/Automation-Ragnarok-Script/README.md

 2. Wait for server to install 15-20mins then navigate to http:// youriphere/
 ---
 or use cloud-init (NOT WORKING):
-for some reason this doesn't work.
 The database doesn't get built.
 If you know why please lmk
 1. ```
    #cloud-config
    write_files: